-The library will be housed in an interactive canvas organized by key topics, such as data exchange tools, customer-centric design, Cloud, API management, shared platforms, etc. The topics will link to additional information organized by key audience groups, including:
+The library would be housed in an interactive canvas organized by key topics, such as data exchange tools, customer-centric design, Cloud, API management, shared platforms, etc. The topics would link to additional information organized by key audience groups, including:

 - Managers: An overview of the technical topic.

 - Mission Staff: A more detailed description of the benefit of the technology and how it can be applied to environmental mission programs.

 - System Owners: Examples and use cases of how the technology is being applied by E-Enterprise partners.